U.S. Democrats take first step to go it alone on Biden's COVID-19 aid | Politics

 U.S. Democrats take first step to go it alone on Biden's COVID-19 aid

-Democrats in the U.S. Senate voted on Tuesday took the first step toward fast-tracking President Joe Biden's proposed $1.9 trillion coronavirus aid bill without Republican support.
+Democrats in the U.S. Congress on Tuesday took the first steps toward advancing President Joe Biden's proposed $1.9 trillion coronavirus aid plan without Republican support.
 The Senate voted along party lines, with Democrats edging out Republicans 50-49, to open debate on a fiscal 2021 budget resolution with coronavirus aid spending instructions.
 Using this strategy unlocks a legislative tool needed for Democrats to enact Biden's package in the face of Republican opposition.

-Republicans have pushed back on Biden's $1.9 trillion price tag, which follows $4 trillion in COVID-19 aid last year.
-The Democratic president, who took office on Jan.
-20, told Democratic senators in an online luncheon meeting on Tuesday that although he was willing to make some modifications to his proposal, a Senate Republican counter-proposal was inadequate.
+Republicans used the ploy when they controlled Congress in 2017 to pass a sweeping tax reform bill without Democratic support.
+Republicans have pushed back on the Democratic president's price tag, which follows $4 trillion in COVID-19 aid last year.

-On Monday, Biden met with 10 Senate Republicans to discuss their scaled-back $618 billion plan.
-"He (Biden) said that he told Senate Republicans that the $600 billion that they proposed was way too small," Senate Majority Leader Chuck Schumer told reporters.
-"We’re off to a totally partisan start," Republican leader Mitch McConnell told reporters.
+Later on Tuesday, the House followed the Senate to begin debate on the budget resolution, voting 216-210, with no Republicans joining in support.
+The debates are expected to last through the week.
+Once the budget resolution is passed, Democrats will still have to write a separate, detailed COVID-19 relief bill, meaning it could be early to mid-March before final votes are cast on a bill for Biden to sign into law.

+"We think that's what it's going to take to reach people," Bernstein told CNN.
+Schumer warned, in remarks to reporters, that if a package the size Republicans seek is enacted, "We'd be mired in the COVID crisis for years."

-Biden's package faces a potential Republican roadblock in the 100-member Senate, which is divided 50-50 but requires a 60-vote threshold to pass most legislation.
-The budget resolution, if approved by the House of Representatives and Senate, would activate a legislative tool called reconciliation, allowing for Senate passage with 51 votes that would include 48 Democrats, two independents who caucus with them, and Vice President Kamala Harris.
+The 100-member Senate requires a 60-vote threshold to pass most legislation.
+Approval of the budget resolution would activate a legislative tool called reconciliation, allowing for Senate passage of the final relief bill with 51 votes that would include 48 Democrats, two independents who align with them, and Vice President Kamala Harris.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)